-Prerequisites for Student Teaching-(1) Completion of at least one quarter as a full-time student on the college campus; (2) completion of the following courses, or their equivalent: Ed.
-25, 77, 78, 85, 105, 150, and 214 or 216; (3) college classification of junior, senior, or graduate student.
+Prerequisites for Student Teaching - (1) Completion of at least one quarter as a full-time student on the college campus; (2) completion of the following courses, or their equivalent: Ed.
+25, 77, 78, 85, 105, 150 and 214 or 216; (3) college classification of junior, senior, or graduate student.
+Graduate or transfer students applying for student teaching will be held for the same prerequisite courses or their equivalent.

-Other Information-Persons wishing to do student teaching must make application in the Student Teaching Office before registering for student teaching.
+Other Information - Persons wishing to do student teaching must make application in the Student Teaching Office before registering for student teaching.
 They must apply the second or third week of the quarter prior to the quarter in which they wish to do student teaching.